baonq888/go-bookstore/README.md

 # Book CRUD API in Go

-A simple CRUD (Create, Read, Update, Delete) API for managing books, built using Go and a PostgreSQL database.
+A simple CRUD API for managing books, built using Go and a PostgreSQL database.

 ## Features
 - Create a new book